RxSwiftCommunity/RxReduce/README.md

 # Architecture concerns
 Since a few years there has been a lot, I mean a LOT, of blogs posts, tutorials, books, conferences about adapting alternate architecture patterns to mobile applications.
 The idea behind all those patterns is to provide a better way to:

-- meet the SOLID requirements [Wikipedia](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))
+- meet the SOLID requirements ([Wikipedia](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)))
 - produce a safer code by design
 - make our code more testable

 The good old MVC tends to be replaced by MVP, MVVM or VIPER.
-I wont go into details about these ones as they are well documented.
+I won't go into details about these ones as they are well documented.
 I think MVVM is currently the most trending pattern, mostly because of its similarities with MVC and MVP and its ability to leverage data binding to ease the data flow within an application.
 Moreover it is pretty easy to be enhanced by a Coordinator pattern and Reactive programming.

 Go check this project if you're interested in Reactive Coordinators ([RxFlow](https://github.com/RxSwiftCommunity/RxFlow)) 👌